 - Start with fresh leeks instead of onion and cook them low and slow until caramelized together with celery, carrot and bell peppers.
 We are after big flavors here and patience is key.

-- Use a nice crusty loaf of whole grain bread and make sure to toast / dry it very well.
+- Use a nice crusty loaf of whole grain bread and make sure to toast or dry it very well before using.

-- Go for fragrant fresh herbs: sage, thyme, marjoram and rosemary are classics but feel free to use only your very favorites here.
+- Go for lots of fragrant fresh herbs: sage, thyme, marjoram and rosemary are classics but feel free to use only your very favorites here.

 Classic Bread Stuffing